wmde/wikidata-wikibase-architecture/systems/Query/07-Deployment_View.md

 Wikibase docker releases, and the suggested 3rd party deployments make use of the older Recent Changes based updater.

+Containers can be deployed in any number of ways.

+The docker-compose example would result in these containers all being within the same host machine.

 ![](./diagrams/07-wikibase-docker.drawio.svg)

 ## Wikibase as a Service